joelouthan/theologic.us/content/posts/study-ruth/ruth-intro.md

 tocopen: true
 css: "prayers"
 draft: false

+description: "Just to show that this was God's plan all along, we have the story of Ruth.
+Ruth is young Moabite widow, whose people originated with incest and continued into the demonic worship of the Moabite god, Chemosh, brings her to a figurative fork in the road: one leading back to her old way of life or one leading her into unfamiliar path of salvation."
 ---

 >Matthew 1:5–6a (CSB) Salmon fathered Boaz by Rahab, Boaz fathered Obed by Ruth, Obed fathered Jesse, and Jesse fathered King David.